davidosongschool/SocialEyes/README.md

 There is a large scope for future features.
 Some may include:
 - More filter options for news (The API allows you to filter by news source, for examlpe)
 - Custom Avatar building (option to upload their own)
+- Option to be discovered or not in the search results / Option to make profile private and to accept following requests

 ## Technologies Used